nodetool-ai/nodetool/README.md

 3. API Server delegates workflow execution to the WebSocket Runner.
 4. WebSocket Runner coordinates the execution of individual nodes through Workers.
 5. Results are sent back to the Frontend in real-time via WebSocket connections.
-6. HTTP Callbacks allow for asynchronous updates and integration with external services.

 This architecture enables NodeTool to handle complex AI workflows efficiently, providing a seamless experience for users while maintaining the flexibility to incorporate various AI services and custom nodes.